arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 The Two-Way Ranging example demonstrates direct UWB communication between two Arduino devices: the Arduino Stella (acting as a Controller/Initiator) and the Portenta UWB Shield (acting as a Controlee/Responder).
 This example showcases the fundamental distance measurement capabilities of UWB technology in a dedicated device-to-device setup without requiring external UWB-enabled consumer devices such as smartphones.

-***__Note:__ In UWB communication, the terms "Controller" and "Controlee" refer to specific roles within a ranging session.
+***__Important note__: In UWB communication, the terms "Controller" and "Controlee" refer to specific roles within a ranging session.
 A __Controller__ (also called an Initiator) is the device that initiates and controls the ranging process, sending the initial signal and managing the timing of exchanges.
 A __Controlee__ (also called a Responder) is the device that responds to the Controller's signals.
 These terms are used interchangeably in UWB documentation: Controller/Initiator and Controlee/Responder refer to the same roles.
 In positioning systems, Controllers/Initiators often correspond to mobile "tags" while Controlees/Responders often serve as stationary "anchors".***

 This example demonstrates the following: